 In 1981, Oklahoma became the seventeenth state to mandate educational services for students identified as gifted and talented.
 Twenty-three other states also mandated services for students who are gifted and talented.
-Thirty-one states, including Oklahoma, fund gifted programs in some way.
+Twenty-five states, including Oklahoma, and one territory fund gifted programs in some way.
 Oklahoma's funding comes through the state aid formula and is a weight of .34 for each student identified and served in gifted and talented education.

 In the same year that Oklahoma mandated gifted and talented education, federal leadership in the area of gifted and talented education effectively ended with the passage of The Education Consolidation and Improvement Act of 1981.
-Many states, including Oklahoma, continued to expand programs and budgets for the gifted and talented throughout the 1980s and into the 1990s.
+Many states, including Oklahoma, continued to expand programs and budgets for the gifted and talented throughout the 1980s, 1990s and 2000s.